thcasey3/hanlab/docs/source/auto_examples/calculate_ODNP.rst

               'interpolate_method': 'second_order' # choice of interpolation method
               }

 ..
-GENERATED FROM PYTHON SOURCE LINES 42-43
+GENERATED FROM PYTHON SOURCE LINES 41-42

 Now you can either create a workspace and add the dictionary under the key **'hydration_inputs'**,

 ..
-GENERATED FROM PYTHON SOURCE LINES 43-44
+GENERATED FROM PYTHON SOURCE LINES 42-43

 .. code-block:: default

     workspace = dnplab.create_workspace('hydration_inputs', inputs)

 ..
-GENERATED FROM PYTHON SOURCE LINES 47-48
+GENERATED FROM PYTHON SOURCE LINES 46-47

 Or add to an existing workspace,

 ..
-GENERATED FROM PYTHON SOURCE LINES 48-49
+GENERATED FROM PYTHON SOURCE LINES 47-48

 .. code-block:: default

     workspace.add('hydration_inputs', inputs)

 ..
-GENERATED FROM PYTHON SOURCE LINES 52-53
+GENERATED FROM PYTHON SOURCE LINES 51-52

 In rare cases the bulk water or second order T1 interpolation constants may need to be altered.
 This is not necessary for the odnp module to operate, but if needed this can be done by adding the dictionary **'hydration_constants'** to the workspace.
 For example,

 ..
-GENERATED FROM PYTHON SOURCE LINES 53-66
+GENERATED FROM PYTHON SOURCE LINES 52-65

 .. code-block:: default